maartenSXM/cpphash/README.md

 ### OUTDIR

-Where to write generated files, including the cpptext repo itself.
+Where to write generated files, including the cpphash repo itself.
 Unlike the other user variables, it is set in "makefile".

 ### MAIN